shopware5/devdocs/source/developers-guide/backend-components/detail/index.md

 });
 ```

-If you are using the event system solution, you have to fiddle a little bit, becuase you must not reset the array by just creating a new one - you have to reset it like this: `items.length = 0`.
+If you are using the event system solution, you have to fiddle a little bit, because you must not reset the array by just creating a new one - you have to reset it like this: `items.length = 0`.
 In addition, the already created elements are assigned to the wrapper container by `Ext.clone()`.

 ### Implement the Tab Panel
 There is not much code needed to implement a tab panel inside of the detail window, because the `Shopware.detail.Window` already supports that.

-Here is a little difference for creating elements to the conventional method by calling `createItems()`.
-You now have to modify the detail window's items like `detailWindow.items = [ me.createFormpanel() ];`.
-That makes sure, that the toolbar is always on top.
-The method `createFormPanel()` can then be used to create the form panels and lastly `createTabItems()` to create its children elements.
+There is a little difference here when compared to creating elements in the conventional method by calling `createItems()`.
+You now have to modify the detail window's items like so: `detailWindow.items = [ me.createFormpanel() ];`.
+This ensures that the toolbar is always on top.
+The `createFormPanel()` method can then be used to create the form panels and `createTabItems()` to create its children elements.
 If the `createTabItems()` returns an array with more than one element, the elements will be displayed as tab panel:

 ```javascript
 createFormPanel: function () {